sorrowless/ansible_ssh_trust/README.md

 ssh_trust_slaves
 ```

-Beware that you have to have these group names as they are used as base to
+Beware that you don't have to have these group names as they are aren't used as
-search public ssh key material.
+base to search public ssh key material.

 #### License